Integrating Worldpay by FIS (Vantiv eCommerce - formerly Litle) and Salesforce using Chargent

 For detailed testing parameters, you may wish to obtain a copy of the current Vantiv LitleXML Reference Guide PDF from your Vantiv Implementation Consultant.
 Chargent's Salesforce connection to Vantiv has already been certified, so testing is primarily necessary to verify any Salesforce configuration and your merchant credentials.

 Please note that these test card numbers are only for the test environments, and should never be used in the live, production environment.

-If you wish to do more extensive tests, the current LitleXML Reference Guide PDF is available from your Vantiv Implementation Consultant, and provides detailed transaction data (name, address, amount, card numbers, etc.) and the expected responses that Vantiv will return.
+If you wish to do more extensive tests, Vantiv can provide detailed transaction data (name, address, amount, card numbers, etc.) and the expected responses that they will return.
 However, this level of testing is not required as Chargent has already certified its Salesforce pre-built integration with Vantiv.